biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Fernandes, N.B.G., Moraes, A.M. and Milward-de-Azevedo, M.A.
 (2023) Diversity of the Passiflora L. in the Serra do Mar ecoregion and the relationships with environmental gradients, South and Southeast, Brazil.
 [Acta Botanica Brasilia, 37](https://doi.org/10.1590/1677-941X-ABB-2022-0314).

-  *  Aragón-Parada, J., Carrillo-Reyes, P., Rodríguez, A., Munguía-Lino, G., Salinas-Rodríguez, M. M. and De-Nova, J. A. (in press) Spatial phylogenetics of the flora in the Sierra Madre del Sur, Mexico: Evolutionary puzzles in tropical mountains.
-[Journal of Biogeography](https://doi.org/10.1111/jbi.14679).

 #### preprints ####

   * Folk, R.A., Belitz, M.W., Siniscalchi, C.M., Kates, H.R., Soltis, D.E., Soltis, P.S., Guralnick, R.P., Borges, L.M. (preprint) Phylogenetic diversity and regionalization of root nodule symbiosis. [bioRxiv 2023.09.08.556918](https://doi.org/10.1101/2023.09.08.556918).